thecartercenter/nemo-docs/content/contributing/contributing.rst

 Images and Figures
 ~~~~~~~~~~~~~~~~~~~~~~

-Image files should be put in the :file:`/img/` directory in the source, and they should be in a subdirectory with the same name as the document in which they appear.
-(That is, the filename without the ``.rst`` extension.)
+Image files should be put in the same directory as the :file:`.rst` source file.

 You must perform lossless compression on the source images.
 Following tools can be used to optimize the images: